 “What is more interesting than serving and satisfying the community?”
 Tiruneh asks rhetorically.

 The SS2020 Initiative underway at Dangila also is being piloted at five other hospitals in the region, with each reporting important gains in surgical capabilities.

 Plans to extend the leadership training to an even greater number of hospitals in Ethiopia and throughout eastern and southern African mean that more mothers, like Fente, will be thanking local emergency surgical officers and teams for saving their lives and those of their babies.

 Safe Surgery 2020 is a multi-stakeholder initiative that seeks to improve surgical outcomes in low and middle income countries.
 It is funded by GE Foundation and in partnership with Assist International, Dalberg, G4 Alliance, the Harvard Program for Global Surgery and Social Change, and Jhpiego.
 Jhpiego leads the SS2020 leadership program.

-Teruwork Gultie is a senior operating room nurse and senior program officer in Jhpiego’s Ethiopia office; Abraham Mengistu (MD, MPH) serves as the SS2020 project manager; and Alena Skeels is a technical development officer in Jhpiego’s Innovations Unit.
+Teruwork Gultie is a senior operating room nurse and senior program officer in Jhpiego’s Ethiopia office; Abraham Mengistu (MD, MPH) served as the SS2020 project manager; and Alena Skeels is a technical development officer in Jhpiego’s Innovations Unit.
 Digital media specialist Cole Bingham also contributed to this article.